Wayne David: European Parliament

 David was elected as Member of the European Parliament for South Wales in 1989, and re-elected to South Wales Central in 1994 following constituency boundary changes.
 He served as Leader of the European Parliamentary Labour Party from 1994 to 1998, and was previously treasurer of the group from 1989 to 1991.

-He stood down to contest the Rhondda in the first National Assembly for Wales elections in 1999.
+He stood down as an MEP to contest the Rhondda in the first National Assembly for Wales elections in 1999.
 David lost to the Plaid Cymru candidate by over 2,000 votes.

 UK Parliament

-David was elected as Member of the UK Parliament for Caerphilly for at the 2001 general election, succeeding former Welsh Secretary Ron Davies in the safe Labour seat.
+David was first elected to the House of Commons at the 2001 general election, when he was elected as MP for Caerphilly with 58.2% of the vote and a majority of 14,425.
 He made his maiden speech on 17 June 2001, in which he called for a new hospital in his constituency.

 David was a member of the European Scrutiny Committee from 2001 to 2007.
 In 2005, he was appointed as Parliamentary Private Secretary (PPS) to the Ministry of Defence team and then subsequently to Adam Ingram, Minister of State for the Armed Forces.
 He resigned as a PPS on 6 September 2006, along with a number of others, citing Prime Minister Tony Blair's refusal to name a departure date.

+At the 2005 general election, David was re-elected as MP for Caerphilly, with a decreased vote share of 56.6% and an increased majority of 15,359.

 After Gordon Brown became Prime Minister, David was appointed as an Assistant Whip to the Department for Work and Pensions and Wales Office in July 2007.
 Following the October 2008 government reshuffle, he was promoted to Parliamentary Under-Secretary of State for Wales.

+At the 2010 general election, David was again re-elected, with a decreased vote share of 44.9% and a decreased majority of 10,755.

 Following Labour's defeat at the 2010 general election, he served as Shadow Wales Minister from May to October 2010.
 David was appointed Shadow Europe Minister in October 2011.
-He served as Shadow Political and Constitutional Reform Minister in the shadow Justice team from October 2011 until October 2013, when he became PPS to Ed Miliband.
+He served as Shadow Political and Constitutional Reform Minister from October 2011 until October 2013, when he became PPS to opposition leader Ed Miliband alongside Karen Buck.
+At the 2015 general election, David was again re-elected with a decreased vote share of 44.3% and a decreased majority of 10,073.